witoszekdev/my-awesome-learning-resources/README.md

 - [InterviewThis! 💬](https://github.com/Twipped/InterviewThis) – List of developer questions to ask prospective employers
 - [Hiring Without Whiteboards 📜](https://github.com/poteto/hiring-without-whiteboards) – List of companies that don't have a broken hiring process
 - ["Show you can code" 🗞️](https://techbeacon.com/what-do-job-seeking-developers-need-their-github) – "What do job-seeking developers need in their GitHub?"

+## Contributing
+I highly encourage you to share your awesome resources with me!
+If you find something interesting please open a pull request.

 ## Licence
 Licenced under Creative Commons 0.